davelab6/dotfiles/GNU.md

-# davelab6 dotfiles for Mac OS X
+# davelab6 dotfiles for GNU systems

 This repo contains some of my dotfile.
 Below are some notes I took when setting up a new trisquel 7 machine bought from GLUGLUG at Libre Planet 2014.